SmingHub/Sming/commandHandler.md

 To test Serial, use your "Serial program" and make sure "local echo" is activated.

 For all implementations "Type help" to show the available Commands

+The possibilities of extending commands with the application are shown in
+- The class ExampleCommand
+- The functions startExampleApplicationCommand() and processApplicationCommands()